Coronavirus Guest Information

 - Our Sea Lion display and Bird of Prey outdoor display will remain closed until the 17th May 2021 following government guidance long.
 Along with this, the indoor animal houses remain closed.

 Wearing a mask on safari

-From 24th July face masks will need to be worn in our gift shop, membership office, on our baboon bus and when collecting take away food from our Oasis Restaurant or Coffee House.
+From 12th April face masks will still need to be worn in our gift shop, membership office and when collecting take away food from our Oasis Restaurant or Coffee House.
 Please do not be offended if requested to wear a face covering.
 Any visitors who are abusive to our staff will be asked to leave.

 Those with the following circumstances are also exempt from wearing a face covering, regardless of the venue: